Vivek6412/sql-retail-sales-analysis/README.md

 ![Data](all_tables_data.png)

+---

 ## 🛠️ Tools Used

 * MySQL Workbench
 * SQL

+---

 ## 🚀 How to Run

 1. Open MySQL Workbench
 2. Run the SQL script file (`retail_project.sql`)
-3. Execute the queries to analyze the data
+3. Execute the queries to view results

-## 🏆 What I Learned

-* How relational databases are structured in real-world applications
-* Writing efficient SQL queries using JOINs and aggregations
-* Extracting meaningful insights from raw data
+---

 ## 👤 Author